Alpine climbing: Risks

-Alpinist crossing a large snow field underneath a dangerous hanging serac, Grand Pilier d'Angle.
+Alpinist crossing a large snow field underneath a dangerous hanging serac, on the Grand Pilier d'Angle.

 Alpinists face a number of additional risks to the risks of rock climbing, ice climbing, and mixed climbing, making it one of the most dangerous forms of climbing.
 In 2019, Francis Sanzaro writing in the New York Times said of modern alpinism: "The routes are becoming more technically demanding, in more remote areas, and the method of "light and fast" — minimal gear, no fixed ropes, doing the route in a single push — is now regarded as the best style.
 These trends, and others, have made the sport of alpine climbing very, very dangerous".
 In 2021, the New York Times called the Piolets d'Or, alpine climbing's most important award, "A Climbing Award That May Be a Winner's Last", due to the number of fatalities of past winners.

 Additional risks faced by alpinists to the risks of rock climbing, ice climbing, and mixed climbing, are: